karanthakur13/Goodschain/README.md

 3. **Customer**: As a Customer, scan the QR code on the product you purchased to view its entire lifecycle, including its origin, updates from suppliers, and other relevant information.

-## Try It Out

-Our FMCG Supply Chain Application is live and accessible on Netlify.
-Join us in revolutionizing supply chain transparency by visiting [https://your-app-url.netlify.app](https://your-app-url.netlify.app) and experiencing the power of blockchain in action!

-For any inquiries or assistance, please reach out to our support team at support@yourapp.com.

-Thank you for being a part of our mission to create a more transparent and secure FMCG supply chain!